RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__MSSM_8cpp.md

       {
          if( runOptions.getValueOrDef<bool>(false,"invalid_point_fatal") )
          {
+            ///TODO: Need to tell gambit that the spectrum is not viable somehow.
+For now
+            /// just die.
             std::ostringstream errmsg;
             errmsg << "A serious problem was encountered during spectrum generation!; ";
             errmsg << "Message from FlexibleSUSY below:" << std::endl;